ApacheThunder/ChaosGlitchMod/Readme.md

 5. All enemy spawn pools use GUIDs and are spawned via GetOrLoadByGUID now.
 Updating MTG should no longer be necessary to see all the newer AG&D enemies spawn.
 Note however this mod still requires post AG&D version of ETG though.
 6. Some immune enemies like lead cubes, flesh cubes, removed from bonus enemy spawn pool to avoid potential soft locks with certain room designs.

+New in 1.6:

+1. Added a couple new commands.
+Now bonus enemies can be toggled individually.
+2. Bonus enemies will no longer spawn in wall monger boss room.
+3. Mine Flayers Claymors added to enemy resize black list.
+Their trigger distance doesn't reflect their new size (the red circle thing that surrounds them).
+This could confuse players.
+So they will not have their size altered.
+4. Big enimes are now 1.5x larger instead of 1.25 times larger.
+5. Grip Masters removed from bonus enemy spawn list.
+They appear to have improper collision when they aren't in gun form when spawned in this way, which could make it impossible for players to avoid contact damage.
+5. Additional enemies added to the Bonus Enemy spawn list.
+6. Destructibles on tables no longer spawn enemies.
+7. Drums can now have a chane to spawn enemies.
+Blue drums spawn skusket heads, Poison drums now spawn poisbuloids, and and flammable liquid drums now spawn funguns.

 Compiling and versions of Enter the Gungeon required: